-Courses of varying durations but not less than 30 hours which are optional and offered outside the curriculum that add value and helping the students in getting placement.
-Students of all programmes are eligible to enroll for the value added course.
+Courses of varying durations but not less than 30 hours which are optional and offered outside the curriculum that add value and help the students for getting placement.
+Students of all programmes are eligible to enroll for the value-added courses.
 The student can choose one Value-added course per semester from the list of Value-added courses available in KAHE.
 The examinations shall be conducted at the end of the value added course at the Department level and the student has to secure a minimum of 50% of marks to get a pass.
-The certificate for the value added course for the passed out students shall be issued duly signed by the HOD and Dean of the Faculty concerned.
+The certificate for the value added course for the passed students shall be issued duly signed by the HOD and Dean of the Faculty concerned.